mithi-ascnd/Sanchara_2025.3/frontend/VOICE_AGENT_SETUP.md

 1. **Clone the repository**
 2. **Install dependencies**: `npm install`
-3. **Set up environment variables**: Add your Gemini API key
-4. **Start the development server**: `npm start`
+3. **Start the development server**: `npm start`
-5. **Enable voice agent**: Voice agent is enabled by default
+4. **Enable voice agent**: Voice agent is enabled by default
-6. **Test voice authentication**: Try logging in with voice commands
+5. **Test voice authentication**: Try logging in with voice commands
-7. **Explore the enhanced UI**: Navigate through the improved interface
+6. **Explore the enhanced UI**: Navigate through the improved interface

 ## 📞 Support

 For issues or questions:
 - Check the troubleshooting section in the environment setup
 - Ensure all dependencies are properly installed
-- Verify API keys are correctly configured
-- Check device permissions for microphone access
+- Verify device permissions for microphone access
+- The app includes fallback mechanisms for API failures

 ## 🔮 Future Enhancements